Emirates Palace is one of the main Abu Dhabi tourist attractions.

 Emirates Palace: how to dress

-As told, to visit Emirates Palace doesn’t require a formal or special wear, just respect the Abu Dhabi dress code required in public places.
+As told, visiting Emirates Palace doesn’t require a formal or special wear, just respect the Abu Dhabi dress code required in public places.